ashwinstender/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 **Identifiers**

-The base data is grouped by the following values to build mean value and the standard deviation std()
+The base (merged) data is grouped by using the following variables to obtain a mean value and the standard deviation std():

 •subject - The ID of the test subject